All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-Montana, a drive through state for me.
-The first time I drive through here was on my way to Canada with my family friends and my sister Laura back in 1997.
+Montana was also another drive through state, on my way to Canada with my family friends back in 1997.
 I’m pretty sure this was the state that we almost ran out of gas.
-We literally were going “putt-putt” as the van died on the exit and we rolled into the gas station.
-We might have had to push the van a bit to the pump.
-It was a true testament of God taking care of us as we should have ran dry many miles ago on the side of the road.
-But now we made it and have a story to tell about it!
+We literally were going “putt-putt” as the van died on the exit and we rolled into the gas station!

 Jennifer Kaye xoxo